Eamon Martin: Same-sex marriage

 Following the passing of a referendum permitting same-sex marriage in the Republic of Ireland on 22 May 2015, Martin has said that the Catholic Church felt a sense of "bereavement", with Cardinal Secretary of State, Pietro Parolin, calling the result a "defeat for humanity".

 Martin referred to Parolin's comments as an expression of the deeply held conviction about the meaning of marriage in the Catholic Church:One of the difficulties of the debate was that we had two parallel discussions going on.
 One was about the meaning of marriage and the other was about respecting gay people and showing tolerance," he said.
 "I think what Cardinal Parolin was expressing was our deeply held conviction about the meaning of marriage.
 He said three things.
 He said, look, I'm saddened by the result which I think a lot of people in this country are also.
 He said this isn't just a defeat for Christian principles, it's a defeat for humanity.
 I think what he was trying to do was express the loss that has occurred here and we do feel it's a loss.
 Something very unique and precious has been lost.
 That's not in any way to say that there are not a lot of people who were very happy with the result, and we could see that on the night of the result.

 United Ireland

-In 2016, Martin expressed his support for a United Ireland, saying:I do believe that Ireland should be one and I would like to work for that, and continue to work for that, by peaceful means and by persuasion, recognising that there are many people on this island who do not want that.
-To the extent I think the border between Northern Ireland and the rest of Ireland has become increasingly less important, I would like to see that trend continuing.
+In 2016, Martin expressed his support for a United Ireland, saying:I do believe that Ireland should be one and I would like to work for that, and continue to work for that, by peaceful means.